 It is the responsibility of every employer to provide occupational health services for their employees.
 Occupational health services support the employer in ensuring safe and healthy working conditions for their employees and promoting their work ability and functional capacity.

-Occupational safety instructions for construction workers
+Instructions for construction workers

 - Follow the employer’s instructions and always use PPE in accordance with the worksite’s regulations.